Unveiling and Addressing Pseudo Forgetting in Large Language Models: Related Work

-Continual Learning (CL) seeks to progressively acquire knowledge from a sequence of tasks while retaining what has been previously learned~\citep{Lifelong_Learning_Survey}.
-Numerous continual learning methods have been proposed to address catastrophic forgetting: (1) \textit{Regularization-based} methods constrain the features learned from previous tasks~\citep{CPFD, IDBR} or penalize changes to weights critical for those tasks~\citep{EWC, WAS}, ensuring that new learning minimally interferes with prior knowledge thus maintaining performance on earlier tasks.
-For example, O-LoRA~\citep{O-LoRA} mitigates catastrophic forgetting by learning tasks in different (low-rank) vector subspaces (LoRA parameters) using an additional orthogonal parameter loss.
-(2) \textit{Architecture-based} methods aim to reduce interference between new and prior tasks by either dynamically increasing the model's capacity~\citep{SAPT} or isolating the existing weights~\citep{OSN}.
-SAPT~\citep{SAPT} aligns parameter-efficient tuning blocks with selection modules via a shared attention mechanism, effectively tackling both catastrophic forgetting and knowledge transfer.
-(3) \textit{Replay-based} methods retain a small subset of prior training examples or features and revisit them when a new task is introduced~\citep{InsCL, CorpusBrain, Domain_Lifelong_Learning}.
-Rather than retaining the original data, PCLL~\citep{PCLL}, LFPT5~\citep{LFPT5} and SSR~\citep{SSR} generate pseudo data samples that mimic the old data, either by leveraging the model itself or through a separate generative model.
+\paragraph{Traditional methods in continual learning} (1) \textit{Regularization-based} methods constrain the features learned from previous tasks~\citep{CPFD, IDBR} or penalize changes to weights critical for those tasks~\citep{EWC, O-LoRA}, ensuring that new learning minimally interferes with prior capability thus maintaining performance on earlier tasks.
+(2) \textit{Architecture-based} methods aim to reduce the interference by either increasing the model's capacity~\citep{SAPT} or isolating the existing weights~\citep{OSN}.
+(3) \textit{Replay-based} methods retain a small subset of prior training examples or pseudo data and revisit them when a new task is introduced~\citep{CorpusBrain, SSR, LFPT5}.
+InsCL~\citep{InsCL} allocates replay data based on the similarity of task instructions.
+In this paper, we introduce RGD-R, which dynamically allocates replay data based on the model’s susceptibility to pseudo forgetting, capturing more model-relevant characteristics to help the model maintain both stability and plasticity.